-Table 3-Development made assessable under a planning scheme, temporary local planning instrument, preliminary approval to which section 242 of the Act applies or State planning regulatory provisions Column 1 Application involving Column 2 Referral agency and type Column 3 Referral jurisdiction Development impacting or n State transport in frastructure 2 An aspect of development identified in schedule 9 that- The chief executive-as a The purpose of the Act (a) is for a purpose mentioned in schedule 9, column 1; and concurrence agency (b) meets or exceeds the threshold- (i) for development in LGA population 1-mentioned in schedule 9, column 2 for the purpose; or (ii) for development in LGA population 2-mentioned in schedule 9, column 3 for the purpose.
+Table 3-Development made assessable under a planning scheme, temporary local planning instrument, preliminary approval to which section 242 of the Act applies or State planning regulatory provisions Column 1 Application involving Column 2 Referral agency and type Column 3 Referral jurisdiction Development impacting or n State transport ir nfrastructure 2 An aspect of development identified in schedule 9 that- (a) is for a purpose mentioned in schedule 9, column 1; and The chief executive-as a concurrence agency The purpose of the Act (b) meets or exceeds the threshold- (i) for development in LGA population 1-mentioned in schedule 9, column 2 for the purpose; or (ii) for development in LGA population 2-mentioned in schedule 9, column 3 for the purpose.
 However, if the development is for a combination of purposes mentioned in the same item of schedule 9, the threshold is for the combination of purposes and not for each purpose individually.